Simply Natural Grain Free Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 Near-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the pea and alfalfa ingredients, this looks like the profile of a kibble containing only a below-average amount of meat.
+When you consider the protein-boosting effect of the garbanzo beans, pea products and flaxseed, this looks like the profile of a kibble containing only a moderate amount of meat.

-Simply Natural Dog Food is a plant-based kibble using a below-average amount of chicken meal as its main source of animal protein, thus earning the brand 3.5 stars.
+Simply Natural Grain Free is a plant-based dry dog food using a moderate amount of chicken or beef as its main sources of animal protein, thus earning the brand 3.5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.